Critical Needs are not Being Met

 -

 Utility costs are exploding.
 Electric power went up 5.1% in 2025, with the availability charge up 34%.
 We are fortunate that we are not under Alabama Power, but there are issues on the horizon with TVA, and residential and business growth will place a strain on the system.
+Our rates must be controlled by elected officials, who are accountable to the voters, not by some appointed board.

 -